You may be wondering if a dog can have more than one owner. Frankly, thinking about it can Baffle your head. Let’s find out what the truth is.

 If you mean by “master” or “owner” by two or multiple different family members, the answer is more inclined to be “YES.”

-Because everyone of you live in the same household, sharing happiness and sorrow equally.
+Because every one of you lives in the same household, sharing happiness and sorrow equally.

 So, as long as everyone in the household treats the dog equally, it means giving exercises, feeding, spending quality time with the dog, giving them nice walks, bathing, playing, cuddling, and being more likely to treat the dog, everyone, without any distinction.